A study of the Led Zeppelin film and album The Song Remains The Same

 Another number that never made it past the censor in 1976, Misty Mountain Hop was a welcome inclusion in the Madison Square Garden 1973 portion of Led Zeppelin DVD in 2003.
 You might expect that the version created for that release would be perfectly serviceable for recycling on the new Song Remains The Same releases, and in this particular instance you'd be absolutely right.
 The new DVD and CD feature exactly the same version that was on Led Zeppelin DVD.

 The first part of the song, almost to the end of the third verse, is from the 27th.
 It changes to the 28th just as Robert starts to sing "I really don't care..." (at 02:24 on the CD) and stays there through the guitar solo and the last verse.
-The switch back to the 27th comes as the "...spirits fly" (03:54) and is accompanied by a peculiar 'bleep' - I've never quite been able to make up my mind whether this sound is some kind of harmonic from Jimmy's guitar or whether it's an accidental artefact somehow introduced during the process of splicing the two recordings.
+The return journey comes as the "...spirits fly" (03:54) and is accompanied by a peculiar 'bleep' which seems to be the result of catching the last moment of a sustained guitar harmonic at the point of switching back to the 27th.

 previous - Over The Hills and Far Away | next - Since I've Been Loving You